privacyint/appdata-environment-desktop/README.md

 You may want to check that you can allocate the required resources for the VM, in its default state the VM is allocated 2CPU's and 1024MB's RAM.
 This means that the minimum requirements are 2CPUs and 2048MBs RAM on the host.
 This setup won't be particularly performant I would strongly recommend increasing both of these to 4CPUs and 2048MBs RAM if your host system has the capacity

+*The Firefox window that opens states "Internal Server Error"*

+The virtual machine didn't have internet access at startup, this is a non critical error, it just means that the documentation won't be displayed in and aesthetically pleasing way, it can still be opened by using leafpad (or any other text editor) with the README.md on the desktop.

 **Using the tools**